pulumi/docs/content/docs/iac/download-install/_index.md

 #### Pulumi not found error

 If you get an error that `pulumi` could not be found, it means your path has not been configured correctly.
-Verify that your system's `$PATH$` contains the directory containing the `pulumi` CLI installed earlier.
+Verify that your system's `$PATH` contains the directory containing the `pulumi` CLI installed earlier.

 #### New version warning